 - Make sure the cart is cleaned to remove debris, oil, and rust.
 Do not forget the tires.

-- Fill the gas tank to the specified reference line.
-This is usually an etched line into the gas sight tube.
+- Fill the gas tank to the zero reference line

 - Make all repairs/tune ups/replacements just prior to submitting the cart into the lab.
 Making changes to the cart in any way voids the current certificate and must be submitted back into the lab for recalibration.

 - If you make any major repairs/adjustments/replacements to the cart prior to submittal, let the metrologist know for record-keeping purposes upon submittal.
 For example, if you add an extra spreader bar to the body of the cart, this is viewed as a major adjustment.
 Another example is if you have to replace the engine, gas tank, or hydraulic tank, this is viewed as a major repair/replacement.
 This not only helps us for record-keeping, but it also saves time on calibration if we know if there was a significant change to the overall mass.

 - Weights should be clean of dirt, debris, and oil before sent to the lab for calibration.

 - All pistons should be complete with sleeves (if applicable).
 If the piston is incomplete or missing the sleeve, the piston will not be calibrated and will slow down the turnaround time until all parts are supplied.